isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-08-02-post-Written Answer by Minister for Law K Shanmugam to PQ on Cases Registered with CMC in Last 5 Years.md

 {:start="6"}

-6. Data on cases registered at the CMC between 2017 and 2021 is provided in the table below.
+6. Data on cases registered at the CMC between 2017 and 2021 is provided in Table 1 below.

-**<b>Applications received by LAB in respect of applications to appoint a deputy under the Mental Capacity Act</b>**
+**<b>Table 1: Breakdown of Cases Registered at the Community Mediation Centre</b>**

 |                |2017|2018|2019|2020|2021|
 |----------------|-------------------------------|-----------------------------|-------------------------------|-----------------------------|-------------------------------|